Is a de facto relationship the same as a marriage?

 While marriage will revoke a prior will, this is not the case for de facto relationships

 It’s important for couples who are getting married to remember that their exchange of vows will generally automatically revoke any existing will.
 This is unless the prior will had been specifically worded to address the impending marriage.
+(For more information please see Does marriage or divorce automatically revoke a will?)

 However, if a couple enters a de facto relationship and one de facto partner dies before making a new will, this can cause a dispute amont eligible beneficiaries, often ending in a court case.
 A judge must then decide how assets are to be allocated.
 With legal costs usually borne by the estate, this negatively impacts everyone involved.